-In the world that we live today, it's often seen people around us getting in and out of relationships too quickly or rather too frequently.
+In the world we live today, it's often seen people around us getting in and out of relationships too quickly or rather too frequently.
 It's a pattern observed or perhaps a trend that is generally considered okay and widely accepted.
-Yet a handful who are traditional in their views tend to worry a bit and often question to the society, should this currently really be a norm?
-Some tend to sense a feeling of casualness exercised in relationships which lacks loyalty and sheer dedication.
-It’s like you want to sit behind those wheels and test drive a Mercedes, a BMW and a Ferrari and want to know which is “the one” meant just for you.
+Yet a handful who are traditional in their views tend to worry a bit and often question the society, should this currently really be a norm?
+Some tend to sense a feeling of casualness exercised in relationships that lacks loyalty and sheer dedication.
+It’s like you want to sit behind those wheels and test drive a Mercedes, a BMW, and a Ferrari to know which is “the one” meant just for you.
 Are relationships really meant to be this way?
 No absolutely not!

-People who date each other could probably just be as excited to find solace in simply seeing each other, exchange sexual notes, or doing activities together.
-It could be first in the form of “no strings attached” but overtime the growing chemistry could bud into something more.
-That's when couples often move up the game to the next level and may consider to "live in together".
+People who date each other could probably just be as excited to find solace and comfort in simply seeing each other, exchanging sexual notes, or doing activities together.
+It could be first in the form of “no strings attached” but with time the growing chemistry could bud into something more.
+That's when couples often move up the game to the next level and consider to "live in together".
 Here they tend to experience what it is like to be married to a person.
 It allows the person to show their vulnerable side, their strengths and weaknesses.
-The lover gets the actual glimpse of reality, their partner's personality and who they really are.
-This makes it easier for the lover to decide if he or she can accept and embrace their flaws and love them beyond their shortcomings and consider them to be the best match as a partner to spend their rest of life with.
+The lover gets the actual glimpse of the reality, their partner's personality and who they really are.
+This makes it easier for the lover to decide if he or she can accept and embrace their flaws and love them beyond their shortcomings and consider them to be the best match as a partner to spend the rest of their life with.
 However not all are probably privileged to believe in the ideology to get into such an arrangement.
-Knowingly or unknowingly many end up into the vows of marriage with the belief that it is going to be a bed of roses or things will be ok after a few meetings.
-That's where the trouble starts brewing when reality does not meet expectations.
-While some may mask of themselves within a short period of time, it take years on the other hand for the rest to figure out who their partner really is and only time does this for you.
+Knowingly or unknowingly many end up in the vows of marriage with the belief that it is going to be a bed of roses or things will be ok after a few meetings.
+That's where the actual trouble starts brewing because reality does not meet expectations with mere assumptions.
+While some may mask off themselves within a short period of time, it takes years on the other hand for the rest to figure out who their partner really is and only time does this for you.

-Marriage is a sacred contract between a man and woman who physically, emotionally and spiritually commit themselves into this relationship.
+Marriage is a sacred contract between a man and woman who physically, emotionally, and spiritually commit themselves to this relationship.
 Here the individuals consciously decide to give in their everything to work it out even during tests of time.
-Despite having said that many get into the act of adultery.
+Despite having said that many commit the act of adultery.
 Some of the most obvious reasons are lack of excitement, satisfaction and happiness in their existing relationship.
-Whatever the reason maybe falling out of love is a huge big red flag and my times people unknowingly end up getting caught into an affair to seek immediate gratification without realizing this simple reason.
+Whatever the reason may be falling out of love is a huge big red flag and many times people unknowingly end up getting caught into an affair to seek immediate gratification without realizing this simple reason.
 Emotional affair is often found to be way more damaging than a physical one.
 However with time, the person does tend to build up feelings of guilt within oneself and eventually puts an end to one of the existing relationships.
-There can be many reasons to this conclusion for example legal implications, money, emotions, children, immaturity, society and other to believe and either he or she decides to call their marriage quits and move on in life or simply end the affair and go back to their spouse and give it another shot to work it out.
+There can be many reasons to this conclusion for example legal implications, money, emotions, children, immaturity, society, etc and either he or she decides to call their marriage quits and move on in life or simply end the affair and go back to their spouse and give it another shot to work it out.
 In the majority of cases, it’s the amount of time and effort that has been heavily invested in the marriage, the spouse who has probably unconditionally being there that triggers guilt in the infidel spouse and wins the game.
 The cheated partner who has suffered breach of trust may often find it very difficult to forgive and forget.
-Those who can and believe the infidel spouse deserves a second chance compromise to the given situation, however the ones who simply cant move forward for a divorce.
+Those who can and believe the infidel spouse deserves a second chance compromise to the given situation, however the ones who simply can't move forward for a divorce.
 So you see both sides add equal weight to the equation.